ilefa/ivy/README.md

     }
 }

-// Instantiate the Ivy-engine extended class, and you'll be on your way! new StonksBot();
+// Instantiate the Ivy-engine extended class, and Ivy will take care of the rest! new StonksBot();
 ```